sukeniklab/CHE600/Class_07-Python_intro/README.md

 type(myVar)
 ```

 2. Integer (exact, non-decimal number).
 These numbers cannot have decimals.
 As a result they take up much less space in the computer's memory.
-Place this code in a new block.
+Place this code in a new cell.
 Notice that the old value of the variable _myVar_ will be overwritten.

 ```python
 myVar=3*10+4
 type(myVar)
 ```

 3. In many programming languages, if we try to perform an operation on a integer that will return a float, an error will occur.
 Python automatically "upgrades" integers to floats when needed.
-Try the following in a new block:
+Try the following in a new cell:

 ```python
 myVar=4